 Nothing in the digital preservation world offers a permanent solution, but anticipating potential issues goes a long way to ensuring digital file preservation as technology evolves.
 Removing files from external storage media to a more stable storage system will put you in a better position to address more complex preservation issues as needed.
 If you are responsible for the long-term maintenance of electronic data and need help getting started, consulting services are available to help you survey and assess your digital collections, getting you on track to deal with these complex preservation issues before they lead to data loss.
 At History Associates, our trained digital archivists can help you map out an appropriate plan of action for your organization.

 Archivist Nate Scheible also contributed to writing this article.
-Nate Scheible conducts archival processing, arrangement, and description services for clients.
-He is also currently working on various projects involving digital preservation initiatives.
+Nate Scheible conducted archival processing, arrangement, and description services for clients.
+He also worked on various projects involving digital preservation initiatives.